 virtual-machine/vm) in commands.

-To show detailed information about a specific custom volume, use the following command:
+To show detailed configuration information about a specific volume, use the following command:

-To show detailed information about a specific instance volume, use the following command:
+To show state information about a specific volume, use the following command:

 Resize a storage volume#